 BC is therefore developing its Hospitality ADT with these working professionals in mind.
-The GE courses will be contextualized, and the program will be offered in flexible modalities.
-In addition, BC will ensure that sustainability is included in this program by embedding principles and strategies of sustainable business practices within the program's coursework and by developing an independent course on sustainable business practices.
-They will also give students practical experience with sustainability by continuing practice of using produce from BC's edible garden in the hospitality program's curriculum and events.
+BC will ensure that sustainability is included in this program by embedding principles and strategies of sustainable business practices within the program's coursework and by developing an independent course on sustainable business practices.
+The program will also give students practical experience with sustainability by continuing practice of using produce from BC's edible garden in the hospitality program's curriculum and events.

-The hospitality ADT will be made up of three stackable certificates and the required general education (GE) courses.
-By Fall 2024, BC will launch the new hospitality ADT.
+The Hospitality ADT will be made up of three stackable certificates and will launch Fall 2024.